jasonkneen/ralph-loop-agent/README.md

 ## What is the Ralph Wiggum Technique?

 The Ralph Wiggum technique is a development methodology built around continuous AI agent loops.
 At its core, it's elegantly simple: keep feeding an AI agent a task until the job is done.
+As Geoffrey Huntley describes it: **"Ralph is a Bash loop."**

 Named after the lovably persistent Ralph Wiggum from *The Simpsons*, this approach embraces iterative improvement over single-shot perfection.
 Where traditional agentic workflows stop when an LLM finishes calling tools, Ralph keeps going—verifying completion, providing feedback, and running another iteration until the task actually succeeds.